alvamind/prisma-abstraction-alvamind/README.md

 }
 ```

-## 📜 Disclaimer:
+## 📜 Disclaimer

-This software is provided "as is", without warranty of any kind.
+This is "as is", no warranties.
 Use at your own risk.
-We are not responsible for any damages or losses.

-The Prisma name and logo are trademarks of Prisma Media, Inc. This project is not affiliated with or endorsed by Prisma Media, Inc. It is an independent, community-driven project created and maintained by [@alvamind](https://github.com/alvamind).
+Prisma logo and name are trademarks of Prisma Media, Inc. This project ain't affiliated with them.
+We're an independent community project by [@alvamind](https://github.com/alvamind).

 ## 🎉 That's All, Folks!

-Now go forth and build something amazing with PrismaStack!
-If you have any questions, feel free to open an issue or hit us up on Twitter.
-Peace out! ✌️
+Go build cool stuff with PrismaStack!
+Hit us up if you got questions.
+Peace! ✌️